OfficeDev/office-scripts-docs/docs/resources/samples/add-excel-comments.md

       workbook.addComment(range.getCell(i,5), {
         mentions: [{
           email: employeeInfo[1],
-          id: 0, // This ID maps this mention the `id=0` text in the comment.
+          id: 0, // This ID maps this mention to the `id=0` text in the comment.
           name: employeeInfo[2]
         }],
         richContent: `<at id=\"0\">${employeeInfo[2]}</at> ${adminNotes}`